FlintyTub49/MusicRecommender/README.md

 - Accurate genre predictions
 - Recommendations to help build your playlist for an enthralling musical experience

+### Disclaimer:
+- The app supports the use of .WAV file format.
+Please use the link in the application to convert to .WAV format from .MP3 or .MPEG formats.

 ### Dependencies:
 We use the following python libraries:
 * [numpy]